Midwest World History Association

 Gratitude

-Thanks go to the conference committee whose hours of volunteer work make the annual conferences possible.
+Thanks go to the conference committee members: Tony Baker, Andrew Magnusson, Abigail GomulkiewiczSteve Glazer, Tom Barker, Justin Olmstead, Paul Jentz, Jeanne Grant, Nikki Magie, and Karin Steinbrueck.
+Their hours of volunteer work make the annual conference possible.

 If you want to help out with this conference or future conferences, please email chair@mwwha.org or come to the business meeting of the Executive Committee at the conference.